Faculty and Staff

 dlittleton@councilforrelationships.org

-The Rev. Dr. Dolores E. Littleton is an experienced retreat leader, workshop speaker and trainer for Prepare/Enrich, Healthy Boundary Workshops for Clergy, Congregational and Pastoral Attachment, Congregational Process, and various Relationship Education Programs.
+The Rev. Dr. Dolores E. Littleton is an experienced retreat leader, workshop speaker, and trainer for Prepare/Enrich, Healthy Boundary Workshops for Clergy, Congregational and Pastoral Attachment, Congregational Process, and various Relationship Education Programs.

 James Wadley, PhD

-Director, Post-Graduate Certificate Program, Sex Therapy Program
+Director, Postgraduate Certificate Program, Sex Therapy Program

 jwadley@councilforrelationships.org